InfluenceFunctional/MXtalTools/README.md

     ```bash
     poetry install
     ```
-5. Login to your weights and biases ("wandb") account, which is necessary for run monitoring and reporting with
+5. If you plan to train any models, login to your weights and biases ("wandb") account, which is necessary for run monitoring and reporting with

    ```bash
     wandb login